Elin310/VO2max/README.md

 Check the [BOM](https://github.com/Elin310/VO2max/blob/main/BOM.md) for all the various parts to order, they can take a week or two to come in.

 ## Print 3D Parts
 Print out the 3D parts using PLA.
-This is still a work in progress, but feel free to explore the 3D Test Print directory and print out what you'd like.
-Nothing works well yet (Aug 4th, 2023).

 The 3D parts used is under the map 3D print files under arduino v1.1 map.
 The buttons are not a real match to the case and the on/off switch for the battery was the wrong one and need to be adjusted.